 To make Texas chili, you really only need to remember one thing.
 No Beans!
 Also, keep in mind this regional recipe generally uses only stew beef and not ground beef.
 Purists will argue that true Texas-style chili is designed to let the flavors of beef and peppers to prevail, and therefore they only use stew beef, chilies, and tomatoes.

 But most people spice things up to some degree, and I’m in that camp.
-This Texas chili has an amazing rich flavor that comes from not only the beef, but also an unexpected combination of spices and ingredients, including cinnamon, cumin, and even a pinch of unsweetened cocoa!
+This Texas chili has an amazingly rich flavor that comes from not only the beef, but also an unexpected combination of spices and ingredients, including cinnamon, cumin, and even a pinch of unsweetened cocoa!

 Add In Your Favorites